Felpham: Local facilities

 Felpham has two primary schools, Bishop Tufnell CE School (A Church of England Aided School) and Downview Primary (Infant and Junior) School.

 Felpham Community College, the main school in the area, operates its own youth wing.
 It is situated next door to the Arun Leisure Centre which has extensive playing fields.
 FCC (As it is locally referred to as) also hosts a SEND block and a sixth form wing.

 Felpham has a recreation ground, King George's Field, named after King George V.

 Sport and leisure

 Felpham Colts Football Club (including mixed teams, boys' teams and girls' teams) is the largest youth football club in West Sussex.
 It has 26 teams competing in local football leagues and has been in existence since 1973.
-The club's teams train at King George V Field on Saturday mornings and play at Shrubbs Field in nearby Middleton-on-Sea and King George V Field on Sundays.
-In the early 2010s a men's team was started and went on to win a number of promotions, currently playing in the West Sussex Football League Division Two South, with the reserve team playing three divisions below in Division Five South.
-Like the youth teams, their home ground is the King George V Playing Field.
+In the early 2010s a men's team was started and went on to win a number of promotions, currently playing in the West Sussex Football League Division Two South.
+Their home ground is the King George V Playing Field.

-Predators Youth started in 1994 with only a few players and has grown to 14 youth teams a women's team and a successful adults team.
-Predators is one largest youth and adults football clubs in West Sussex and they play and train within the Bognor Regis area.
+Predators Youth started in 1994 and has grown to 14 youth teams, a women's team and an adults team.

 The Felpham & Middleton Country Dance Club is one of the oldest extant English country dance clubs in England.